As the brake system heats up, brake fluids with

 of 210°C (410°F).

-a fluid is non-compressible it means it wont compress into
+When a fluid is non-compressible it means it

-even at the highest pressures generated in automotive brake systems.
+non-compressible, even at the highest pressures generated in automotive

-AMSOIL Brake Fluid provides superior stopping ability under the
+brake systems.
+AMSOIL Brake Fluid provides superior stopping ability

 Brake Fluid Maintenance